 Let’s use the example of a Dutch oven.
 Product photography captures the outside and inside of the product along with any accessories, like the lid.
 Lifestyle photography places the Dutch oven in a kitchen and may also feature someone cooking with the product.

 Many customers price shop before making a decision, making this information among the most important to communicate right away.
 Clear pricing listed next to the item you’re selling on the product listing page plays into visitors’ expectations for your site, which contributes to a good user experience.
+If you offer subscriptions — in the style of Amazon’s Subscribe & Save, for example — ensure you clearly communicate how recurring payments are structured and collected.

 Your brand touches every aspect of your B2C website, from your brand voice and how you write for your customers to the colors you use on each page.
 Consistency with your brand is key to successfully connecting your site with your company, as customers grow accustomed to the same colors, logos, shapes, patterns, and fonts.
 As a whole, this makes a significant yet subconscious impact on your site visitors, who take away that your company is trustworthy, reliable, and offers something of value.
 To help ensure your B2C website stays on brand, consult your style guide during the design process.